Clare Short: Member of Parliament

 She supported John Prescott in the Labour Party deputy leadership election in 1988 (against Eric Heffer and the incumbent Roy Hattersley), leaving the Socialist Campaign Group, along with Margaret Beckett, as a result of Tony Benn's decision to challenge Neil Kinnock for the party leadership.
 She supported Margaret Beckett for the Labour leadership in 1994 against Tony Blair and John Prescott.
 She also called for the withdrawal of British troops from Northern Ireland.

 In 1989 she raised the issue of abuse of police procedure and fabrication of evidence at the West Midlands Serious Crime Squad, relaying concerns of Birmingham solicitors that many miscarriages of justice had taken place.

 She rose through the ranks of the Labour Front Bench, despite twice resigning from it – over the Prevention of Terrorism Act in 1988, and over the Gulf War in 1990.
-She became Shadow Minister for Women (1993-1995), Shadow Transport Secretary (1995-1996) and Opposition Spokesperson for Overseas Development (1996-1997).
-Clare was also a member of Labour's National Executive Committee (NEC) from 1988 to 1997 and Chair of the NEC's Women's Committee (1993-1996).
+She became Shadow Minister for Women (1993–1995), Shadow Transport Secretary (1995–1996) and Opposition Spokesperson for Overseas Development (1996–1997).
+Clare was also a member of Labour's National Executive Committee (NEC) from 1988 to 1997 and Chair of the NEC's Women's Committee (1993–1996).
 At the 1995 Labour Party conference, Short denounced Liz Davies as "unsuitable" after Davies had been selected as a Parliamentary candidate by a constituency Labour Party in Leeds North-East.
 This was seen as an attempt to win the favour of the right-wing of the party, especially then-leader Tony Blair.
-However, in 1996, Short was moved to the Overseas Development portfolio, a move which she saw as a demotion.
+In 1996, Short was moved to the Overseas Development portfolio, a move which she saw as a demotion.
 Short also called for the legalisation of cannabis.

 Secretary of State for International Development

 Following the 1997 general election, the Overseas Development Administration was given full departmental status as the Department for International Development, with Short as the first cabinet-level Secretary of State for International Development.
 She retained this post throughout the first term of the Labour government, and beyond the 2001 general election into the second.

 On her appointment to the DfID, journalists asked Short whether she would be "good" (in other words, not cause embarrassment to the government).
 She replied "I'm going to try to be good but I can't help it, I have to be me."
-A few months later, the island of Montserrat (one of the United Kingdom's few remaining overseas territories) was devastated by a volcanic eruption which rendered half the island uninhabitable; when the 4,500 islanders asked for more help from the DfID, Short was reported to have remarked "they will be asking for golden elephants next" and refused to visit the island.
-This remark caused great offence to the Montserratians and others; Labour MP Bernie Grant said that "She sounds like a mouthpiece for an old nineteenth century colonial and Conservative government."
+A few months later, the island of Montserrat (one of the United Kingdom's few remaining overseas territories) was devastated by a volcanic eruption which rendered half the island uninhabitable; when the 4,500 islanders asked for more help from the DfID, Short was reported to have remarked "they will be asking for golden elephants next".
+This remark caused offended the Montserratians and others; Labour MP Bernie Grant said that "She sounds like a mouthpiece for an old nineteenth century colonial and Conservative government."